Rajnigandha is the world’s largest selling premium pan-masala brand.

 In other words, it aims at reducing the psychological discomfort in the minds of pan masala consumers who know that its consumption is bad for their health but still consume it.

-If you liked this marketing analysis, feel free to share it with your friends, please do give me a credit.
+If you liked this marketing analysis, feel free to share it with your friends.

 You can contact me at [email protected]